nathan-parkinson/linq2db.include/README.md

 query = query.Include(x => x.Spouse);
 ```

-`IEnumerables` can be added like this
+`IEnumerables` can be added like this.
 ``` c#
 query = query.Include(x => x.Children.First());
 ```
-or like this
+Or like this.
 ``` c#
 query = query.Include(x => x.Children[0]);
 ```

-linq2db.include allows for nested includes, like this
+linq2db.include allows for nested includes, like this.
 ``` c#
 query = query.Include(x => x.Spouse.CurrentJob);
 ```

-and through `IEnumerables` like this
+And through `IEnumerable` members like this.
 ``` c#
 query = query.Include(x => x.Children[0].School);
 ```

-or this
+Or this.

 ``` c#
 query = query.Include(x => x.Children.First().School);